MOJOJOJ0/pillpackclone/README.md

 # Pill Pack Clone API

 ## About
-The intention was to mimic pill pack with added features that way a user is able to see all their medications, insurance info, and doctor info in an organized manner rather than using mulitple apps and websites to keep track.
+The intention was to mimic pill pack with added features that way a user is able to see all their medications, insurance info, and doctors info in an organized manner rather than using mulitple apps and websites to keep track.
+The average person can use this as a PWA (progressive web apps) on their phones or on a desktop.

 [pillpack.com](https://www.pillpack.com/)

 ## User Stories
-- [ ] incompele task 2
-- [x] ~task 4~

 - [x] ~As a user, I would like to view a list of vaccines available~